-50. You should be proportionate when obtaining a patient's consent.
+50 You should be proportionate when obtaining a patient's consent.
 For most prescribing decisions, you can rely on a patient's verbal consent, as long as you are satisfied that they've had the opportunity to consider any relevant information and decided to go ahead.
 Sometimes a patient's signature is required on a form, for example to comply with an MHRA drug safety alert about a medicine with serious side effects.

-Handling patient requests for medicine you don't think will benefit them interests.
+Handling patient requests for medicine you don't think will benefit them

+- 51 Sometimes, patients will ask for treatment or care that you don't think is in their clinical interests.
 In these situations, you should explore the reasons for their request, their understanding of what it would involve and their expectations about the likely outcome.
-This discussion will help you take account of the factors that are significant to the patient and assess whether providing the treatment or care could serve the patient's needs.
+This discussion will help you take account of the factors that are significant to the patient and assess whether providing the treatment or care could serve the patient's needs. - 52 If, after discussion, you still think the treatment or care would not serve the patient's needs, you should not provide it.
+You should explain your reasons to the patient and explore other options that might be available, including their right to seek a second opinion.